i-infra/uQR/README.md

 The primary *interface* implication of MicroPython compatibility is that this library does not produce images.
 It only produces bitmap-style matrices: you encode your data into a QR code pixel matrix using this library, and then impose that matrix onto a frame buffer.

 This library *does work*.
-But generating a QR code requires a fair amount of code and memory: not all microprocessors will be able to use this library.
-For example, I was not able to use this library on an ESP8266 using the file upload method: I would run out of memory when I imported the library.
-I *was* able to use this library when I compiled it into a MicroPython binary--following [AdaFruit's instructions](https://learn.adafruit.com/building-and-running-micropython-on-the-esp8266/build-firmware)--but I was only able to encode small amounts of data: I ran out of memory while trying to encode larger QR codes.
+But generating a QR code is memory and code intensive: you may be limited by the capabilities of your microprocessor.
+See the [installation](#installation) notes below for some details.

 Porting the `python-qrcode` library to MicroPython involved: